MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 Let's build a bot that provides bot configuration settings for users during the bot's installation process and within the channel or group chat scope post-installation.

-To enable the bot configuration settings follow these steps:
+To enable the bot configuration settings, follow these steps:

 1. [Update app manifest](#update-app-manifest)